pviafore/taocp/mix/programs/2.2.4/exercises.md

     I don't think you need to make any changes.
 You still can maintain a strict ordering, and you can still add them together just fine.

 11) Implement a copy routine.
-See `copy.mixal`.
+See `listops.mixal`.
 Effectively, we save off the first node, allocate space for it and move on to next link, allocating and copying each time, until we reach the end.

+12) Compare the running time of copy to an add when the poly(Q) is 0:

+    So for a copy, we have 6u per allocation, and 8u per copy.
+First thing we do is store a jump (2u), allocate, and copy (14u), plus two register copies for overhead (2u)

+    Then, for each element (n - 1 times) we do overhead iterator advancement and check (5u), copy and allocate ( 14u), store previous link (2u),  and 2u for the jump.
+Then 1 time we will exit which is just the 5u.

+    Finally, we save a link and jump back (3u)

+    This means we have 16u + n*(5u) + (n-1)*(18u) + 3u  This gives us (23n + 1) u.

+    For the add routine, we are always going to add a new element (element in P but not in Q).
+This is about (26n+13) (note I don't have jump overflows).
+It does seem faster though.

-12) Implement an erase routine.
-See `erase.mixal`.
+13) Implement an erase routine.
+See `listops.mixal`.
 Save off pointer to first node, and go to the next link.
 Move the saved off pointer to AVAIL, and set AVAIL to first node

+14) Write a ZERO routine.
+See `listops.mixal`.